testit-tms/api-client-python/docs/WorkItemsApi.md

 Delete all links AutoTests from WorkItem by Id or GlobalId

-<br>Use case  <br>User sets workitem identifier  <br>User runs method execution  <br>System search workitem by identifier  <br>System search and delete all autotests, related to found workitem  <br>System returns no content response
+<br>Use case  <br>User sets work item identifier  <br>User runs method execution  <br>System search work item by identifier  <br>System search and delete all autotests, related to found work item  <br>System returns no content response

 ### Example